raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, very rare_

 When this 4-foot-tall mirror is viewed indirectly, its surface shows faint images of creatures.
-The mirror weighs 50 pounds, and it has AC 11, 10 hit points, and vulnerability to bludgeoning damage.
+The mirror weighs 25kg, and it has AC 11, 10 hit points, and vulnerability to bludgeoning damage.
 It shatters and is destroyed when reduced to 0 hit points.

 If the mirror is hanging on a vertical surface and you are within 1.5m of it, you can use an action to speak its command word and activate it.
 It remains activated until you use an action to speak the command word again.